Gardens History Book

 Publication price is £25 if collected from the YPS Lodge Museum Gardens or add £5 UK postage.

 YPS Publication on the History of Museum Gardens

 This book is a YPS Bicentenary Project and celebrates the first two centuries of the Society, since its founding in 1822.
 For an overview of the story which we are piecing together, click here: 200 Years of Museum Gardens

 The Museum Gardens are of major botanical, geological, archaeological and horticultural importance, as well as being very well used by York residents and visitors who find there a green haven in the centre of the city.
 The Yorkshire Philosophical Society originally created the Gardens in 1830 to designs by Sir John Naesmyth (Naesmyths other well-known gardens are at Dawyck in the Scottish Borders – now a satellite of the Edinburgh Botanical Gardens, and Riverhill House near Sevenoaks, Kent).
 The YPS managed the Gardens until 1960 when they were ceded to the local authority.
 In 2002 the York Museums Trust was formed and took over the ownership and management of the Gardens.
-The current Head Gardener is Alison Pringle, previously Deputy Head Gardener at Cragside (National Trust), who brings with her a great deal of expertise and innovative ideas.
+The current Head Gardener is Steve Williams, previously at Newby Hall, who brings with him a great deal of expertise and innovative ideas.
 There are more details about the Gardens, their planting and their champion trees at www.yorkshiremuseum.org.uk/york-museum-gardens

 Museum Gardens Geological Map Mosaic